What Happens When You Leave Contact Lenses in Too Long

 Chronic inflammation is the most basic issue that can arise from wearing contact lenses past their wear time.
 Over time and with ongoing inflammation, you risk not being able to wear contact lenses anymore due to lens intolerance.

-This happens when you accumulate dirt or debris under your contact lenses that cause scratches on the cornea of your eye.
-Corneal ulcers
+Corneal abrasions happens when you accumulate dirt or debris under your contact lenses that cause scratches on the cornea of your eye.
+When not allowed to heal properly, become aggravated, or become exposed to bacteria, can develop into a corneal ulcer.

 Also known as infectious keratitis, corneal ulcers are a very serious and common eye condition; they present as an open sore or white looking spot in the outer layer of the cornea and can cause pain, eye discomfort and light sensitivity.
 Corneal ulcers will be treated by a doctor with an antibiotic drop and require you to not wear contact lenses for an extended amount of time in order to allow your cornea to properly heal.